-HIV transmission from babies to breastfeeding mothers (or to a surrogate breastfeeder) no doubt occurs in Africa, but because health care experts have generally ignored risks for babies to get HIV from health care, they similarly ignore the risk babies might infect mothers.
-Without outbreak investigations, there has been no chance to see or document child-to-mother transmission.
+HIV transmission from babies to breastfeeding mothers (or to a surrogate breastfeeder) is no doubt common in Africa, but because health experts have generally ignored risks for babies in Africa to get HIV from healthcare, they similarly ignore risks that babies might infect mothers.
+Without investigations of healthcare HIV outbreak in Africa, there has been little or no chance to see or document child-to-mother transmission.

 HIV transmission from breastfeeding women to others’ babies